The Adventure of the Blue Carbuncle: Plot

 As London prepares for Christmas, newspapers report the theft of a near-priceless gemstone, the "Blue Carbuncle", from the Countess of Morcar's hotel suite.
 The police arrest John Horner, a plumber with a criminal record who was in the Countess's room repairing a fireplace grate.

 Meanwhile, at 221B Baker Street, Dr Watson finds Sherlock Holmes contemplating a battered old hat brought to him by Peterson, a commissionaire who seeks Holmes's help in returning it and a Christmas goose to their rightful owners after he found them the previous night in the street after a scuffle.
 A tag on the goose reading "For Mrs Henry Baker" is of little assistance, as the name is a very common one.
 Ultimately, Peterson takes the goose home for dinner and Holmes keeps the hat to study as an intellectual exercise, deducing Baker's age, social standing, intellect, and domestic status.

 An excited Peterson bursts in, having found the stolen gem in the goose's crop.
-That evening when Baker appears in response to advertisements placed by Holmes in the London newspapers, Holmes returns his hat and offers him a new goose.
-Happily accepting the replacement bird, Baker refuses the original bird's entrails, convincing Holmes that he knew nothing about the gem and that he had innocently purchased the goose, as he says, at the Alpha Inn, a pub near the British Museum.
+That evening when Baker appears in response to advertisements placed by Holmes in the London newspapers, Holmes returns his hat and offers him a new goose, which he happily accepts.
+Baker's refusal to take the original bird's entrails leads Holmes to believe that he knew nothing of the theft and that he has been truthful in his claim of having purchased the goose at a pub.

-Holmes and Watson visit the pub, where the proprietor informs them that the bird had been purchased from a Covent Garden dealer.
-However, the latter refuses to help, complaining that he has been repeatedly pestered by another man about geese purchased by the Alpha Inn.
-Realising that he is not the only one aware of the goose's importance, Holmes tricks the dealer into revealing that the bird was supplied to him by its breeder, a Mrs Oakshott of Brixton.
-The dealer's other "pesterer" re-appears – it is James Ryder, head attendant of the hotel where the gem had been stolen.
+Holmes and Watson visit the pub, whose proprietor states that he bought the goose and several others from a dealer in Covent Garden.
+However, the dealer refuses to help, complaining that he has been repeatedly pestered by another man about geese he sold to the pub.
+Realising that he is not the only one aware of the goose's importance, Holmes tricks the dealer into revealing that it was supplied to him by its breeder, a Mrs Oakshott of Brixton.
+The pestering man visits the stall and identifies himself to Holmes as James Ryder, head attendant at the hotel from which the gem was stolen, who had testified that he found it missing.